-Perspective | My mother and her friends couldn’t get covid vaccine appointments so they turned to a stranger for help.
+Perspective | My mother and her friends couldn’t get coronavirus vaccine appointments, so they turned to a stranger for help.
 He’s 13.

 When I asked how much time he was spending, he answered, “not much.”
 His mother pointed out he’d been on hold on the phone for three hours the day before.
 “But I was doing other things during that time!” he protested.

-He’d often have multiple browser windows open and constantly refresh them, but didn’t count that time because it was while he was on Zoom for his 8th grade classes.
-That his extra-curricular activity as a vaccine appointment coordinator was going on during school hours came as a surprise to his mother.
+He’d often have multiple browser windows open and constantly refresh them, but didn’t count that time because it was while he was on Zoom for his eighth-grade classes.
+That his extracurricular activity as a vaccine appointment coordinator was going on during school hours came as a surprise to his mother.

 I asked about what he thought gave him, a 13-year-old, an advantage.
 “Typing speed?”
 I suggested.
 He laughed.
 “No.”

 Then he thought.
 “Well, on some sites.”
-He explained the various vaccine providers in Illinois, and what strategies worked for each -- the Twitter accounts and aggregator sites that had briefly flourished then been shut down for security violations.
+He explained the various vaccine providers in Illinois, and what strategies worked for each — such as the Twitter accounts and aggregator sites that had briefly flourished and then been shut down for security violations.

-Then he talked about Florida and Michigan, and the differences between county authorities and phone lines and waitlists and lotteries and….it became obvious what his advantage was.
+Then he talked about Florida and Michigan, and the differences between county authorities and phone lines and waitlists and lotteries and … it became obvious what his advantage was.
 He could see systems.
 Understand them.
 Not game them — he wasn’t hacking anything — but persevere, knowing how they worked, until they did work.

 “Why don’t you want your name used?”
 I asked.
 Talk about doing good deeds — didn’t he want credit?

-He pointed out that the internet has a way of generating both fan and hate mail — neither of which he wants.
-And he doesn’t have the capacity to help more than 5-6 people at a time, and he has more than that on his list.
-He’s still a kid, who needs to keep his focus on school.
+He pointed out that the Internet has a way of generating both fan and hate mail — neither of which he wants.
+And he doesn’t have the capacity to help more than five or six people at a time, and he has more than that on his list.
+He’s still a kid who needs to keep his focus on school.

-More surprisingly, and to his credit, he saw the problems of equity, and was aware of the phenomenon where more affluent white people snag vaccination appointments in poorer communities of color.
+More surprisingly, and to his credit, he saw the problems of equity and was aware of the phenomenon where more affluent White people snag vaccination appointments in poorer communities of color.
 He chose his sites carefully, to avoid reducing availability for the vulnerable.
 His efforts had to be limited ones.

 Astonished by his political awareness, I asked, “So what can fix this vaccination rollout?”